Arkansas Quartz: Origin and History

 The most familiar hallmarks of Arkansas quartz crystals are the beautifully developed terminations.

-Among many mineral and crystal collectors, Arkansas is synonymous with quartz, and for good reason.
+Arkansas quartz is a collector favorite, so much so that among many mineral and crystal collectors, Arkansas is synonymous with quartz.
+This is for good reason.
 More fine specimens of rock crystal—the transparent, colorless variety of macrocrystalline quartz—have come from west-central Arkansas’ Ouachita Mountains than from any other region.

 Geologists trace the origin of the Ouachita Mountains back 600 million years to the development of a rift along the southern edge of the North American tectonic plate.
 A section of the crust separated, leaving behind marine basins that extended far inland.
 Massive deposits of silica-rich marine sediments then accumulated on the basin floors and eventually lithified into formations of sandstone and shale.
 Tectonic forces later thrust the separated section of crust back and beneath the North American Plate, uplifting these sedimentary formations thousands of feet to create the original Ouachita Massif.